Foods and Arthritis

 The Four-Week Anti-Arthritis Diet (adapted from Foods That Fight Pain, by Neal Barnard, M.D.)

 For four weeks, include generous amounts of foods from the pain-safe list in your routine.

-Foods that are not on either list can be consumed, so long as you are emphasizing the arthritis-safe foods and scrupulously avoiding the major triggers.
+Foods that are not on either list can be consumed, so long as you focus on arthritis-safe foods and scrupulously avoid the major triggers.

-You may well experience benefits earlier than four weeks, but for some people it can take this long for chronically inflamed joints to cool down.
+You may well start feeling better earlier than four weeks, but it often takes at least four weeks for chronically inflamed joints to begin cooling down.

 - Brown rice

 - Cooked or dried fruits: cherries, cranberries, pears, prunes (but not citrus fruits, bananas, peaches, or tomatoes)

 - Cooked green, yellow, and orange vegetables: artichokes, asparagus, broccoli, chard, collards, lettuce, spinach, string beans, summer or winter squash, sweet potatoes, tapioca, and taro (poi)

 - Water: plain water or carbonated forms, such as Perrier, are fine.
 Other beverages—even herbal teas—can be triggers.